Circuit Splits

 Whether a candidate for federal office has Article III standing to challenge a state law that allows the counting of mail-in ballots received after Election Day.

-Circuits disagree on whether candidates have standing to bring pre-election challenges to voting procedures.
-The outcome determines whether election-administration challenges are litigated before or after elections, with significant implications for mail-in voting rules and ballot-counting deadlines nationwide.
+Circuits disagree on whether candidates have standing to bring pre-election challenges to voting rules.
+Some circuits grant candidates broad standing based on competitive injury, while others require more particularized injury.
+The issue has significant implications for pre-election challenges to mail-in voting procedures and ballot-counting deadlines nationwide.